 - a.
 Import the data into R. - b.
 Generate a table of summary statistics for the following variables including the mean, standard deviation and number of observations for each variable at baseline.
-Variables: (1) Age, (2) Female, (3) Current Employment, (4) Current Income, (5) Preparatory Education or less (this includes those with preparatory, primary, literacy certificate and illiterate levels of education), (6) University Graduate and above
+Variables: (1) Age, (2) Female, (3) Current Employment, (4) Current Income, (5) Preparatory Education or less (this variable should combine those with preparatory, primary, literacy certificate and illiterate levels of education.
+Technical schools do not count here.), (6) University Graduate and above - c.
+Hint: You may want to consider installing the "psych" package and using the "describe" command.
+You may also want to consider using the "ifelse" command when you are creating binary variables.
+Also note that this symbol "|" means "or".